jhua12/Audio-Brickbreaker/README.md

 Intall NumPy with 'sudo pip3 install numpy' in terminal (Details at https://scipy.org/install.html)

-Next, open the "arcade.ttf" file and make sure you have the font installed with the name "ArcadeClassic"
+Finally, open the "arcade.ttf" file and make sure you have the font installed with the name "ArcadeClassic"